kingsleycj/civic-IdentityW3/README.md

 1. **Wallet Connection**:
    - The backend connects to the creator's wallet using the private key in `.env`.

-2. **Certificate Generation**:
+2. **Civic ID Generation**:
-   - A dynamic HTML certificate is generated using the user's name, role, wallet address, and issue date.
+   - A dynamic HTML ID is generated using the user's name, role, wallet address, and issue date.
-   - The certificate includes a profile avatar.
+   - The Civic ID includes a profile avatar.

 3. **NFT Metadata Creation**:
-   - The certificate is converted into an image using Puppeteer.
+   - The Civic ID is converted into an image using Puppeteer.
    - The image and metadata are uploaded to IPFS via Pinata.

 4. **NFT Minting**: